themeteorchef/deploying-to-modulus/deploying-to-modulus.md

   <figcaption>Create database modal on Modulus.</figcaption>
 </figure>

-Same rules apply, albeit a little less complicated here.
+Same rules as spinning up a server apply, albeit a little less complicated here.
 The label, username, and password behave how you'd expect.
 Keep the username and password _top secret_.
 If someone gets this, they get access to your database.
 For the region, this is an identical concept to creating our server.
 Pick the region that's closest to you/where your users will primarily be.
 If you're in New York, NY, for example, any of the "east" options will fit the bill.
-If you're international and don't see anything close to you, set this to the next closest thing (it should work just as well, too).
+If you're international and don't see anything close to you, set this to the next closest thing (it should work just as well).

 ![Example connection strings on Modulus](http://cl.ly/image/1D1J1a1x1V3N/Image%202015-08-11%20at%2011.58.09%20PM.png)